oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/single_page_checkout.md

-# Example how to add "Agreements" section to custom checkout workflow based on "Single Page Checkout"
+# Add Agreements Section to Custom Checkout Workflow Based on Single Page Checkout (Example)

-## "Agreements" section
+## Agreements Section

-Let's add "Agreements" section to `acme_demo_checkout_single_page`.
-Extends `save_state` and `create_order` with `customerConsents` attribute field in order to display the section.
+As an illustration, we are going to add the Agreements section to `acme_demo_checkout_single_page`.
+Extend `save_state` and `create_order` with the `customerConsents` attribute field in order to display the section.

 ```yml
 workflows: